Student Code of Conduct

 4. Do not collaborate with other students (work with) on your VSC assignments unless directed to do so by your teacher.
 Working together is useful in the traditional classroom, but it is not permitted in our online environment without specific teacher instructions to do so.
-In addition, parents may not login to a student account and complete coursework on behalf of the student.
+In addition, parents or any other individual who is not the student may not login to a student account and complete coursework on behalf of the student.

 5. Students are not to use obscene, profane, threatening, or disrespectful language or images in any communications with other VSC students.
 These actions are prohibited as indicated in R43-279.

 Appropriate Use of the Internet

 1. VSC students are subject to all local, state, and federal laws governing the Internet.
 Consequently, program administrators will cooperate fully with local, state, or federal officials in any investigation related to illegal activities conducted through Internet access.

 2. In the event there is a claim that a student has violated this policy, he/she will be notified of the suspected violation and given an opportunity to present an explanation.

 3. Any student that violates this policy will be subject to disciplinary action that may result in removal from VSC course(s), as well as other disciplinary or legal action.

 Violations to the VSC Student Code of Conduct will initiate the following procedure: